Congregation Shaar Hashomayim: History

 Congregation Shaar Hashomayim was founded by a group of English, German and Polish Jews, who had previously attended the Spanish and Portuguese Synagogue.
 The Congregation originally rented space on Saint James Street (now Rue Saint-Jacques).
 The first synagogue was built on Saint Constant Street (now Rue de Bullion) in the Faubourg Saint-Laurent in 1859.
 A new synagogue was built on McGill College Avenue between 1885 and 1886 at a cost of $40,000.

 In 1920, the Congregation purchased land on Kensington Avenue in Westmount.
 The cornerstone was laid by president Lyon Cohen in 1921, and the synagogue was dedicated on September 17, 1922.
 Herman Abramowitz served as rabbi from 1902 to 1947 and he was joined by rabbi Arthur Saul Super between 1933 and 1936.
 Wilfred Shuchat then served as rabbi from 1948 to 1993.

 In 2013, Shaar Hashomayim became one of the first synagogues in North America to hire a female Orthodox clergy member, known as a Rabba.
+They hired Rabba Rachel Kohl Finegold who left for Deerfield, IL in 2023.